 The Ancient Wyvern is given the lowest difficulty because you can end him with a single plunging attack.
-The only real danger you are in is from the annoying enemies you’ll encounter while making your way to the platform above the dragon.
+The only real danger you are in is from the annoying enemies you’ll encounter while going to the platform above the dragon.

-Another difficult aspect is figuring out that you can 1-hit the Wyvern.
-Without a guide, it’ll take the player a while to figure out that this is possible, so they may attempt to fight the player head-on.
+Another difficult aspect is figuring out that you can 1-shot the Wyvern.
+Without a guide, it’ll take the player a while to figure out this is possible, so they may attempt to fight the dragon head-on.

 Fortunately, the boss arena is very different from the other arenas, so most people find the right way to go after some exploring.
-Once you reach the top, make sure you time your jump correctly, or you may fall to your death as I have.
+Once you reach the top, ensure you time your jump correctly, or you may fall to your death as I have.

 Difficulty: .5 out of 10

 Wolnir is a major gimmick boss in Dark Souls 3, but he’s still an interesting boss to fight.
 Some people have more trouble with this boss than they should have, but he is still really simple to beat.

 All you have to do is destroy his three gold bracelets.
 The bracelets are the only thing holding him back from the Abyss, so destroying them will immediately cause him to be dragged down the chasm into the Abyss.

 His most damaging attack is a Dark Cloud that immediately starts draining your health.
 He also has other attacks that could punish you easily, along with spawning skeletons.
 However, if you know how to beeline toward and destroy the bracelets, the fight will be over before you can say “Hello, Your Highness.”